mcharno/belling-the-cat/belling-the-cat-1.md

 Set up RPi
 ==========

 Assuming you are using a RPi, the following instructions will guide you through the process of installing and configuring your machine.
-If you are using the VirtualBox virtual machine, go to [[section 1.5.|belling-the-cat-1_5]]
+If you are using the VirtualBox virtual machine, go to [section 1.5.](belling-the-cat-1_5.md)

-+ Download the Raspbian image from [[http://www.raspberrypi.org/downloads]]
++ Download the Raspbian image from [](http://www.raspberrypi.org/downloads)
   + If your less comfortable with the command line you can download the NOOBS package which will set up the install via a GUI
 + Unpack the ZIP file onto your computer
 + Open up a terminal and identify the SD Card